 Shipments are kept in the hub until other shipments going in the same direction arrive.
 So the delivery time grows significantly, making LTL shipping a bad solution in terms of shipping time.
 Inefficient planning is one of the reasons for this increase in time.

+But there's a way for Uberization of trucking.
 A transportation management system (TMS) with shipment planning functionality can facilitate logistics by automatically turning orders into shipments and determining the most suitable truck for their transportation.

 TMS system should have a shipment database that includes information on planned and actual shipments, the orders they contain, when and how those orders were shipped, what vehicles were used to transport them, and the individual products in those orders.
 If you keep all this data in a CSV file, you can implement a convenient CSV reader.